histoire-dev/histoire/docs/guide/why.md

 A story is a scenario where you showcase in your browser one or more components for specific use cases.

 Stories are useful for several reasons:
-- Organize and document components for other developpers
+- Organize and document components for other developers
 - Showcase different use cases covered by your components
 - Develop components in isolation
 - Test visual regressions by taking screenshots